State-Enacted Congressional Rotation Measures (1990–1995)

 Crucially, the Court did not distinguish between:

-• lifetime limits and consecutive limits,
+• lifetime limits and consecutive limits

-• eligibility rules and access rules,
+• eligibility rules and ballot-access rules

-• direct disqualification and indirect permission schemes.
+• direct disqualification and indirect permission schemes

 1990